asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

 Here is how to require them:

 	var React          = require('react')
-	var ReactAddons    = require('react/addons')
-	var ReactTestUtils = React.addons.TestUtils  // <- YEAH!
+	var ReactAddons    = require('react/addons') // You also need to require the addons var ReactTestUtils = React.addons.TestUtils  // <- YEAH!

 ## Use jsdom

 For any kind of testing to be tolerable, TDD especially, efficient feedback loops are essential.
 Having to continously pass things off to a browser, or ever worse; multiple browser, is a pain.
 Luckily we have [nodejs](http://nodejs.org/) & [jsdom](https://github.com/tmpvar/jsdom).
-The React guys actually use jsdom for their own testing.
+The React guys themselves use jsdom for testing.

 I like to wrap up jsdom so that it is not required if a <code>document</code> already exists.
 That way the tests can run both in node and browsers.